 Windows Server security: When you have just installed your new Windows Server, with or without IIS as web server, it is important to take a few extra security measurements.
 Securing your (web) server is important to keep hackers out and your data safe.
 Here are some steps you can take to secure and harden your Windows Server (IIS) web or file server.(more…)

-Disable SMBv1 to prevent prevent Petya / NotPetya, WannaCry / WanaCrypt0r ransomware spreading on your network.
+Disable SMBv1 to prevent prevent Petya / NotPetya, WannaCry / WanaCrypt0r ransomware spreading through your network.
 These worm viruses exploit a vulnerability in Windows Server Message Block (SMB) version 1 (SMBv1), and spread like wildfire.
 It is urged you disable SMBv1 in your Windows variant (Windows 10, 8.1, Server 2016, 2012 R2), and here is how if you haven’t done so yet.(more…)

 Microsoft Security Advisory 4021279: Microsoft is releasing this security advisory to provide information about vulnerabilities in public .NET Core and ASP.NET Core.
 This advisory also provides guidance on what developers can do to update their applications correctly.

-Check the md5 checksum of WordPress Core files against WordPress’ checksums API, using this standalone PHP file.
+Verify WordPress Core files md5 checksums against WordPress’ checksums API, using this standalone PHP file.
 I chose to use a standalone PHP script to check the md5sum of WordPress Core files against the API so you’re not dependent on a possibly hacked WordPress installation.
 This kind of guarantees the result can be trusted, as opposed to using a WordPress plugin.
 I think this is a better integrity check of WordPress Core files.(more…)

 Found via cyber-ir.com: This paper is the best I have ever read on how to build IOC’s with Windows Event ID’s.
 I highly recommend you to read it, it contains very useful information and some very interesting behavioural examples of attacker activity.
 If you are looking to enhance your detection in your core network this is the document!

 Over the course of one week I had the opportunity to audit two hacked WordPress websites.
-I could quickly discover two vulnerabilities: a Cross Site Scripting, or XSS, in a premium WordPress theme Akal, and a SQL injection Denial-of-Service in a later to be disclosed plugin.
-This post describes the Akal premium WordPress theme XSS vulnerability.
+I could quickly discover two vulnerabilities: a Cross Site Scripting, or XSS, in a premium WordPress theme Akal, and a Denial-of-Service in an undisclosed newsletter plugin.
+This post describes the Akal premium WordPress theme XSS vulnerability.(more…)